roib20/terraform-provision-gke-cloudflare/README.md

 ## How to deploy this?
 1) In your shell, run `gcloud init`

+2) Enable billing for the GCP project you're using: see [Google Cloud documentation on enabling billing for a project](https://cloud.google.com/billing/docs/how-to/modify-project).
+GCP free trial can be used (if eligible).

-2) Edit the `terraform.tfvars.example` file:
+3) Edit the `terraform.tfvars.example` file:
 * Use the command: `cp "terraform.tfvars.example" "terraform.tfvars"`
 * Edit `terraform.tfvars` using a text editor.
 Make sure to add an appropriate GCP project ID (according to what you configured in step 1).

-3) Run the `deploy.sh` script
+4) Run the `deploy.sh` script

-4) When running the script, the GKE cluster would be provisioned first, together with a sealed-secrets controller.
+6) When running the script, the GKE cluster would be provisioned first, together with a sealed-secrets controller.
 You would then be asked to provide your Cloudflare API token which will be configured as a sealed secret and used for the DNS-01 challange and ExternalDNS.

-5) When the script completes, run `kubectl get pods -A` to ensure everything deployed correctly.
+7) When the script completes, run `kubectl get pods -A` to ensure everything deployed correctly.

 ## How to destroy this?
 Destroying is much simpler.
 Simply run `terraform destroy` from the project directory.